Are you socially awkward? Listen, my friend. In case you haven’t figured it out yet:

 That’s why I want you to enjoy the time you spend alone.
 Set it up exactly as you want.

-And when it’s time to be social, you put your shy nature in the fridge.
+And when it’s time to be social, you put your shy nature in the fridge for a while.
 And do your best to be a bit more extroverted.

 By this, I don’t mean that you have to play the part of someone who likes to be the center of attention.
 If you’re not that outgoing, for example, you don’t have to pretend you’ve suddenly transformed into the most sociable man on the planet.